Southpaw17/grunt-appcache-versioner/README.md

 # grunt-appcache-versioner

-> Versions your appcache manifest files with a checksum
+> Versions your appcache manifest files with a checksum based on the contents of your CACHE header

 ## Getting Started
 This plugin requires Grunt `~0.4.5`